sovrynn/ecdo/0-FOUNDATION-THEORY/music/README.md

 # Music

+Speculative goal: Find similarities between planetary harmonics and musical structures.
+Understandably, perhaps far-fetched, as the solar system is a complex system.

+## Octave Structure

 Octaves are based on frequencies, one octave spans a 2x in frequency.

 Frequencies run on a logarithmic scale, meaning that each step up is a multiple, not an addition.